 Why I am doing this:

-Often, we use “lack of time” as a way to explain why we don’t do certain things that we would like to do.
+Often, I use “lack of time” as a way to explain why I don’t do certain things that I’d like to do.
 Most of the time, it’s true.
-We’re busy and it’s hard to start doing new things that we aren’t used to doing.
-We all know that following old habits is way easier than starting new ones.
+I’m busy and it’s hard to start doing new things that I’m not used to doing.
+Following old habits is way easier than starting new ones.

-Also, I love challenges.
-I enjoy starting projects and making life a little more interesting for me.
+Additionally, I also love challenges.
+I enjoy starting projects – making life a little more interesting for me.
 This is one of those silly projects.

 My List of challenges: